 Amyotrophic lateral sclerosis

-Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig disease or Charcot disease is the most common form of motor neuron disease 1,4, resulting in progressive weakness and eventual death.
+Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig disease and Charcot disease, is the most common form of motor neuron disease 1,4 resulting in progressive weakness and eventual death due to respiratory insufficiency.
+There is both upper motor neuron and lower motor neuron damage.
+'Lateral sclerosis' indicates degeneration of the pyramidal tracts.

-Both upper and lower motor neurons are affected with decreased motor strength and with wasting of the muscles of the face, limbs and diaphragm.
-There is progressive loss of motor strength, with preservation of intellectual and sensory function.
+Both upper and lower motor neurons are affected, with decreased motor strength and wasting of the limb muscles, bulbar muscles, and diaphragm.
+There is a progressive loss of motor strength, with preservation of intellectual and sensory function.
+In the hands, the split hand sign or split hand plus sign may be characteristically seen.

-It is important to note that both of these features are present in varying degrees in normal control patients, and as such an appreciation what what is 'too much' is essential if MRI is to be of benefit.
+It is important to note that both of these features are present in varying degrees in normal control patients, and as such an appreciation of what is too much is essential if MRI is to be of benefit.

 - decreased NAA